Exodus Intel is one of the very few companies that develops, buys, and sells software vulnerabilities.

 In a post stating Mozilla’s concerns, the company wrote that if the exploit was in fact developed and deployed by the government or the law enforcement agency, the fact that it had been published meant that it can be used by any person to attack Firefox users.

 He further noted that it was a clear indication of how purportedly limited government hacking can be a threat to the broader web.

 The victim’s IP and MAC addresses would then be sent to the hacker’s system or server.

-The hacking of the Tor hidden child porn site, GiftBox, was further indication that the government had access to the exploit used on Tor users.
+The hacking of the Tor hidden child abuse site, GiftBox, was further indication that the government had access to the exploit used on Tor users.

 The question that remains unclear was which government agency was responsible or liable for using Exodus’ exploit on Tor users?